zuozhenggh/learning-library/developer-library/multicloud/helidon-verrazzano/deploy-app-on-verrazzano/deploy-app-on-verrazzano.md

   </copy>
   ```

-  >We now have a Kuberneter cluster, *cluster1*, with three nodes.

 7. Now, we want to deploy Helidon *quickstart-mp* containerized application on *cluster1*.
 For this, we need a Kubernetes deployment configuration.
 This deployment instructs the Kubernetes to create and update instances for the Helidon *quickstart-mp* application.
 Here, we have the `hello-helidon-comp.yaml` file, which instructs Kubernetes.